Everybody Has a Role to Play

 SOGI Information for Parents

+SOGI stands for sexual orientation and gender identity.
 SOGI 123 has provided a great resource for parents that wish to learn more about how BC’s Curriculum addresses inclusion and gender identity topics in schools.
 Parent resources for SOGI 123 are available here.
-Information on the Physical & Health Education Curriculum, click here.

 Violence Threat Risk Assessment Protocol

-Violence Threat Assesment Protocol all threats and high-risk behaviour will be taken seriously and investigated to ensure the safety of all students and staff.
+Violence Threat Assessment Protocol: All threats and high-risk behaviour will be taken seriously and investigated to ensure the safety of all students and staff.
 All members of the school community are expected to report threats or other unsafe behaviours to responsible adults.
 The Langley School District actively uses “Violent Threat Risk Assessment Protocol” (VTRA) to ascertain whether or not students pose a threat to themselves or others.
 Members of the school community are made aware of this protocol through the Fair Notice Poster that is displayed in all school sites as well as in student agendas.

-Restorative Action uses mediation techniques to resolve conflicts in schools.
 Whether you are a parent, teacher or student, you want school to be a safe and healthy place.
 Conflict in social settings like schools is normal and natural, but unresolved conflict causes harm and uncertainty.
-Restorative Action seeks to hold people responsible in meaningful ways to address the harm done.
-For more information on Restorative Action in schools please visit: Restorative Action.
+Restorative Action is a way of understanding conflict, harm, and justice.
+Restorative Action responds to conflict and harm in our schools, while proactively developing skills for building and maintaining relationships.
+For more information on Restorative Action in schools please visit: Restorative Action